igor84/dngin/docs/journal.md

 all rects to be drawn.
 This approach is about 10 times faster on 1000 rects but for some reason it looses a lot of performance around 3000 rects.
 Up to it it does all drawing in about 0.6ms and somewhere above that number it goes to 30ms.

+### 14. Using GL_DYNAMIC_DRAW and glBufferSubData
+Based on [this article](http://voidptr.io/blog/2016/04/28/ldEngine-Part-1.html) which promised 100000 rects on 60 FPS I implement dynamic GL buffers.
+I managed to get up to 17000 color rects with about 1ms draw time but with 18000 time would jump to something like 50ms.
+With textured rect it is even worse.
+Drawing only 10000 rects takes about 120ms.
+So it is a bit better then the last try but for some reason it is still bad.
+I am trying this on Intel Core i7-3520M 2.9GHz with NVidia NVS 5400M so I expected better results.
+I will probably have to satisfy with this for now and get to working on something else...